Achievements in Answer Set Programming: Records of Achievement

-we understand $\ii{row}/1$ as shorthand for ``the set of precomputed terms~$i$ such that the atom $\ii{row}(i)$ belongs to~$S$.''
-In view of this convention, the comment above is a concise reformulation of condition~(\ref{a1n}).
+The domain of this record achievement is the set of all prefixes of the program.
+The comment in Line~3 shows which inputs for the program are considered valid.
+The comment in Line~9 is a concise reformulation of condition~(\ref{a1n}).
+It uses $\ii{row}/1$ as shorthand for ``the set of precomputed terms~$i$ such that the atom $\ii{row}(i)$ belongs to~$S$.''
 In the other comments, $\ii{col}/1$ and $\ii{queen}/2$ are understood in a similar way.

-Figure~4 includes also a comment that tells us which inputs for the program are considered valid.